hannobraun/hanno.braun-odw.eu/content/notes/code-cad-advantages/index.md

 This is somewhat offset by the fact that learning a non-trivial GUI-based CAD application is also not easy.
 But if you're already proficient in a CAD program that you're reasonably happy with, learning a completely new skill to switch to something else might not be the best use of your time.

 And that's fine, of course.
 The best solution to a problem depends not only on the problem itself, but on the context as well.
-Your context is going to be different than mine, so what's the best solution for me, might not even be a good one for you.
+Your context is going to be different from mine, so what's the best solution for me, might not even be a good one for you.

 ### A Hybrid Approach

 There are other disadvantages to Code-CAD, of course.
 Making a sketch and applying some constraints can be very easy with a nice GUI, while having to type it all out would be very tedious.

-For that reason, I think the ideal CAD program would use a hybrid approach: Being code-first for all the reason presented above, but letting you edit that code through graphical tools, where it makes sense.
+For that reasons, I think the ideal CAD program would use a hybrid approach: Being code-first for all the reason presented above, but letting you edit that code through graphical tools, where it makes sense.
 I'm not aware of any system that works like that, at least to the extent that is possible in principle.
 I believe that creating such a system would be a worthwhile effort.